termehmohebbie/Deep-Learning/README.md

 #### Overview of the analysis:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this analysis we're using real world dataset containing data from more than 35000 organizations, funded by Alphabet Soup in the past.
+&nbsp;&nbsp;&nbsp;&nbsp;In this analysis we're using real world dataset containing data from more than 35000 organizations, funded by Alphabet Soup in the past.
 With the help of this data, the aim of the analysis is to create a deep learning neural network model to predict the success/failure of the future funds.

 #### Results: